SLPs in Inclusive Classrooms: 9 Questions Answered!June 2, 2020

 In an inclusive classroom, every member of the school team is integral to the creation of a learning environment that welcomes and meets the needs of each unique learner.
 Speech-language pathologists, who provide students with the communication supports they need to access the curriculum, are no exception.
 As author and inclusion expert Julie Causton says in the book that inspired today’s post, “SLPs who position themselves as critical to inclusion disrupt traditional thinking about therapy services provided in a pull-out setting.
 They demonstrate how SLPs are equally important partners in the work of doing inclusion well.”

-School buildings may be closed right now, but when they reopen, how can SLPs best support all their students and operate as an essential part of the inclusive school team?
+How can SLPs best support all their students and operate as an essential part of the inclusive school team?
 Today, we’re bringing you nine key questions SLPs ask about inclusive education—and specific, thoughtful answers from Julie Causton and Chelsea P. Tracy-Bronson, excerpted and lightly adapted from their book The Speech-Language Pathologist’s Handbook for Inclusive School Practices.
 (Have a question that’s not on the list below?
 Add it in the comments section below, and we’ll get it answered for you!)

 Q. What’s wrong with pull-out speech and language therapy?